 QR Code Treasure Hunt

 Already stocked up on lots of silly little gifts to give your love?
 Make them work for it!
-Record a series of unlisted YouTube videos giving clues on where to find the next gift; then encode the URLs as QR codes with this helpful Chrome plugin, and leave a trail of them around your house and garden.
+Record a series of unlisted YouTube videos giving clues on where to find the next gift; then encode the URLs as QR codes and leave a trail of them around your house and garden.
 Simple text clues can be encoded too, of course.

 Your last clue can be something silly like “turn around”, where you’re waiting on one knee with an engagement ring.
 Squeal – how romantic!

 Seriously though, treasure hunts are just fantastic.
 If you fancy something a little more elaborate, set up a wide scale one with GPS co-ordinates.

 You’ve probably got a box of old cabling and circuit boards somewhere (I know you have, us hoarders aren’t limited to digital media) – so make them into geek-chic-cool jewelry accessories.

 Techcyled is a commercial site, but it’s good inspiration none the less.
 Cutting a nice bit of circuit into a heart shape is pretty easy – add a chain and you have a lovely cyberpunk necklace.